-Dr. VerBerkmoes has held various staff and administrative roles at Cornerstone University and Grand Rapids Theological Seminary.
-With a strong history of humble and excellent leadership, VerBerkmoes seeks to enhance the PGS community through efficient and effective systems and programs.
+Dr. John VerBerkmoes has held various staff and administrative roles at Cornerstone University and Grand Rapids Theological Seminary.
+In over 30 years at Cornerstone, John has served as a resident director (1986-88), director of student financial aid (1988-91), director of admissions and enrollment services at GRTS (1991-98), associate dean at GRTS (1998-02) and academic dean at GRTS (2002-present).
+In 2009, he was promoted to vice president and academic dean, and in July 2015 his role expanded to become the chief academic officer for the university.
+With a strong history of humble and excellent leadership, VerBerkmoes also seeks to enhance the PGS community through efficient and effective systems and programs.

-With regard to GRTS, VerBerkmoes said, "GRTS is a community of learners (faculty, staff, and students) who are working diligently to make a contribution to the advancement of God's Kingdom in the world.
-It is a distinct honor to serve alongside those with who I share core values, calling, and mission."
+"Grand Rapids Theological Seminary is a community of learners—faculty, staff and students—who are working diligently to make a contribution to the advancement of God's kingdom in the world.
+It is a distinct honor to serve alongside those with who I share core values, calling and mission."

 VerBerkmoes is licensed as a minister by Blythefield Hills Baptist Church in Rockford, Mich.